TimeIsMe/linux_driver/README.md

 ---new_template It's a new template linux device driver, no real options to registers.

----dtsled	It's a led device driver base on device-tree for imx6ull SOC.
+---dtsled	It's a led device driver based on device-tree for imx6ull SOC.

+---pinctrl_gpioSubSys It's a led device driver based on pinctrl and gpio sub system.

 ---interprocess_communication	It's a directory about interprocess communication.
 &nbsp;&nbsp;|---1_pipe	It's implement interprocess communication using pipe.